tranSMART-Foundation/transmartApp-doc/source/browse.rst

 discovery experiment.

 .. note::
-	 Icons for studies that can be opened in Analyze view are designated by a yellow star ( |image17| ) on the icon.
+	 Icons for studies that can be opened in Analyze view are designated by a yellow star ( |icon_studystar| ) on the icon.

 **Assay** is an investigative procedure for qualitatively or quantitatively assessing the amount or functional activity of an entity.